 Cost offers of marginal units are separated into their component parts.
 The fuel related component is based on unit specific heat rates and spot fuel prices.
-Emission costs are calculated using spot prices for $\mathrm{NO_x}$, $\mathrm{SO_2}$ and $\mathrm{CO_2}$ emission credits, emission rates for $\mathrm{NO_x}$, emission rates for $\mathrm{SO_2}$ and emission rates for $\mathrm{CO_2}$.
-The $\mathrm{CO_2}$ emission costs are applicable to PJM units in the PJM states that participate in RGGI: Delaware, Maryland, and New Jersey.
+Emission costs are calculated using spot prices for $NO_x$ , $SO_2$ and $CO_2$ emission credits, emission rates for $NO_x$ , emission rates for $SO_2$ and emission rates for $CO_2$ .
+The $CO_2$ emission costs are applicable to PJM units in the PJM states that participate in RGGI: Delaware, Maryland, and New Jersey.
 The FMU adder is the calculated contribution of the FMU and AU adders to LMP that results when units with FMU or AU adders are marginal.

 Since the implementation of scarcity pricing on October 1, 2012, PJM jointly optimizes the commitment and dispatch of energy and reserves.
 When generators providing energy have to be dispatched down from their economic operating level to meet reserve requirements, the joint optimization of energy and reserves takes into account the opportunity cost of the reduced generation and the associated incremental cost to maintain reserves.
 If a unit incurring such opportunity costs is a marginal resource in the energy market, this opportunity cost will contribute to LMP.
-The component, ancillary service redispatch cost, shows the contribution of this cost to the PJM's load-weighted LMP.
-In addition, in periods when the SCED solution does not meet the reserve requirements, PJM should invoke shortage pricing, but only if there is a well defined operating reserve demand curve.
-During shortage conditions, the LMPs of marginal generators reflect the cost of not meeting the reserve
+The component, ancillary service redispatch cost, shows the contribution of this cost to the PJM's loadweighted LMP.
+In addition, in periods when the pricing run solution does not meet the reserve requirements, PJM invokes shortage pricing, based on the operating reserve demand curve.
+During shortage conditions, the LMPs of marginal generators reflect the cost of not meeting the reserve requirements,

-116 Eastern natural gas consists of the average of Texas M3, Transco Zone 6 non-NY, Transco Zone 6 NY and Transco Zone 5 daily indices.
+Eastern natural gas consists of the average of Texas M3, Transco Zone 6 non-NY, Transco Zone 6 NY and Transco Zone 5 daily indices.
 Western natural gas prices are the average of Columbia Appalachia and Chicago Citygate daily indices.
 Production gas prices are the average of Dominion South Point, Tennessee Zone 4, and Transco Leidy Line receipts daily indices.
 Coal prices are the average of daily fuel prices for Central Appalachian coal, Northern Appalachian coal, and Powder River Basin coal.
 All fuel prices are from Platts.

-117 New Jersey withdrew from RGGI, effective January 1, 2012, and rejoined RGGI effective January 1, 2020.
+New Jersey withdrew from RGGI, effective January 1, 2012, and rejoined RGGI effective January 1, 2020.
 Virginia joined RGGI effective January 1, 2021, and left RGGI on December 31, 2023.
 A challenge to Virginia's leaving RGGI is pending.
 See Floyd County Circuit Court, Virginia, Case No. CL23000173-00.

-requirements, the scarcity component, which is defined by the operating reserve demand curve.118
+the scarcity component, which is defined by the operating reserve demand curve. $^{\scriptscriptstyle \rm II4}$